syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ---
 title: Working with Annotations | Syncfusion
-description: This section explains how to create different type of interactive Annotation by using Essential PDF
+description: This section explains how to create or modify or remove different type of interactive Annotation by using Essential PDF
 platform: file-formats
 control: PDF
 documentation: UG